oracle/weblogic-kubernetes-operator/docs-source/content/userguide/istio/istio.md

 To enable the Istio support, you must include the `istio` section and you must set `enabled: true` as shown.
-The `readniessPort` is optional and defaults to `8888` if not provided, it is used for readiness health check.
+The `readniessPort` is optional and defaults to `8888` if not provided; it is used for readiness health check.

 ##### How Istio-enabled domains differ from regular domains

 Istio enforces a number of requirements on Pods.
 When you enable Istio support in the domain resource, the introspector job automatically creates configuration overrides with the necessary channels for the domain to satisfy Istio's requirements, including:

 When deploying a domain with Istio sidecar injection enabled.
-The WebLogic Server Kubernetes Operator automatically add the following network channels via configuration overrides.
+The WebLogic Server Kubernetes Operator automatically adds the following network channels using configuration overrides.

 https://istio.io/latest/docs/ops/configuration/traffic-management/protocol-selection/